-I w-i-s-h th-this w w wa war b b be over, I g-goit s s some p par particular () to be home.
+I w w-i-s-h th-this w w wa war b b be over, I g-got s s some p par particular b bus business ho ho home.

 Patience is the mother of all the Christian virtues and it is a great consolation to know that everything has an end.